justvanrossum/fontgoggles/docs/index.md

 ## Compile warnings and errors

+- If an warning is issued or an error occurs during the loading of a font, (... visual feedback todo ...), click on the font and have a look at the output panel below the font list

 ## Found a bug or have a question?

 Please open an issue on [the FontGoggles repository](https://github.com/justvanrossum/fontgoggles/issues).